 Shape of the catchlight in the eye

 What you use to light your subject affects the shape of the catchlight in photography, because it’s a reflection of the light source.
-So, if your light is round, the catchlight will be round.
-If your light is rectangular, the catchlight will be rectangular etc.

 If you want to create an alien or cat like eye, use a thin strip of light vertically.
 The catchlight will be a weird vertical line in the eye.